 Induced abortion

-Induced abortion is the one that is performed purposely to expel or remove the foetus from the uterus which may be done either medically or surgically.
+Induced abortion is the one that is performed purposely to expel or remove the fetus from the uterus which may be done either medically or surgically.
 It is performed in cases where it poses a hazard to the health, safety or survival of the bearing mother.

-According to the Ministry of Health and Family Welfare, India, terminating a pregnancy is safe till second trimester (20 weeks).
+According to the Ministry of Health and Family Welfare, India, terminating a pregnancy is safe till the second trimester (20 weeks).
 Getting an abortion done beyond this time has very high risks of complications, which can occur during or after the procedure.

 As mentioned above, getting an abortion done is safe when it is conducted before 20 weeks or up to the second trimester of pregnancy.
-As the foetus grows further with the pregnancy continuing beyond the second trimester, the risks and complications associated with an abortion increase making it highly unsafe.
+As the fetus grows further with the pregnancy continuing beyond the second trimester, the risks and complications associated with an abortion increase making it highly unsafe.
 Hence, it is recommended by doctors that a woman should take the decision of abortion before entering the third trimester.

 The safety of abortion also depends on the healthcare facility where the surgical or medical abortion is performed.
 A procedure performed by a qualified doctor or gynaecologist who is authorised to prescribe abortion pills or conduct surgical abortion is often safe and must be the only centre visited for an abortion procedure.
 It must be ensured that the clinic follows all sterilisation procedures before conducting an abortion to ensure protection against infections.